kipe91/memoryGame/README.md

 # Memory Game

 My own javascript game with desktop and phone support. <br>
-Should be easy to add your own content if wanted as long as you have some JS knowledge.
+Should be easy to add your own content if wanted as long as you have some JS knowledge. <br>
 Using some Jquery so you have that in mind.

-### Browser support (latest version):
+### Browser support:
 - Chrome
 - Firefox
 - Microsoft Edge
-- Internet Explorer
+- Opera
+- (Safari?
+Im working on windows so cant test..)
+- (Internet Explorer, not yet but working on it)

 ### Have 3 difficults (number of cards):
 - Easy